-- 2. Identification of potential external factors that are beyond the control of he entity and that could significantly affect the achievements of its goals or objectives: External factors include: - Loss of personnel; training new personnel takes several years. - Refresher training of staff and public to use TEMPO integrated data management system. - New or additional statutory requirements requiring more manpower or resources - Budget constraints - Legal challenge of statutes/regulations/Permitting Decisions - Permit renewals will significantly increase the workload of the staff. - Problems with suppliers - Increased requests for services. - Time required for completion of contaminant assessments and remedial actions. - Degree of recalcitrance of regulated facilities in addressing contaminated media - Requirements/priorities imposed on the Department by USEPA, State legislature, and/or courts;
+- Identification of potential external factors that are beyond the control of he entity and that could significantly affect the achievements of its goals or objectives: External factors include: - Loss of personnel; training new personnel takes several years. - Refresher training of staff and public to use TEMPO integrated data management system. - New or additional statutory requirements requiring more manpower or resources - Budget constraints - Legal challenge of statutes/regulations/Permitting Decisions - Permit renewals will significantly increase the workload of the staff. - Problems with suppliers - Increased requests for services. - 9.

-- Problems with suppliers of information; - Increased request for services but no increase in workforce. - Increased difficulties in securing contract or other professional services in a timeframe that compliments deadlines and other milestone commitments that are mandatory for the successful attainment of goals and objectives - 3.
 Statutory requirement or other authority: - Environmental Quality Act (Title 30, Subtitle II); R.S.
 30:2011, 2022 A and B, 2022.1, 2023, 20117. - 42 U.S.C. §6901 et seq.
 (Resource Conservation and Recovery Act) - CERCLA 42 U.S.C. §9601 et seq.
-(Comprehensive Environmental Response, Compensation, and Liability Act of 1980) - Clean Air Act, Clean Water Act, Nuclear Regulatory Commission - DEQ state regulations: LAC Title 33 Environmental Quality Regulations and Environmental Quality Act, Title 30. - LAC 33:I. - LAC 33:V. - LAC 33:VII. - LAC 33:XI. - CFR 40 Parts 260 through 281 - 4.
+(Comprehensive Environmental Response, Compensation, and Liability Act of 1980) - Clean Air Act, Clean Water Act, Nuclear Regulatory Commission - DEQ state regulations: LAC Title 33 Environmental Quality Regulations and Environmental Quality Act, Title 30. - LAC 33:I.

+- LAC 33:V. - LAC 33:VII. - LAC 33:XI. - CFR 40 Parts 260 through 281 - 10.
 Description of any program evaluation used to develop objectives and strategies: - Permitting process is under review by EPA.
-Each state is either authorized, approved or delegated to issue permits that must meet federal standards as well as comply with LAC 33: I, III, V, VII, IX and XV. - Management reviews the current situation and adaptation of needed changes. - 5.
-Explanation of how duplication of effort will be avoided when the operations of more than one program are directed at achieving a single goal, objective or strategy:

-No duplication of effort exists. - 6.
+Each state is either authorized, approved or delegated to issue permits that must meet federal standards as well as comply with LAC 33: I, III, V, VII, IX and XV. - Management reviews the current situation and adaptation of needed changes. - 11.
+Explanation of how duplication of effort will be avoided when the operations of more than one program are directed at achieving a single goal, objective or strategy: No duplication of effort exists. - 12.
 Description of how the performance indicators are used in management decision making an doter agency processes: